ludwigw/liturgical_display/README.md

 - **Faster**: No rate limiting, local network access
 - **Reliable**: No dependency on external services
 - **Customizable**: Can be enhanced with custom parsing logic
-- **Memory Optimized**: Limited to 32MB to prevent OOM issues on Raspberry Pi
+- **Memory Optimized**: Limited to 64MB with lazy loading to prevent OOM issues on Raspberry Pi

 The setup script automatically installs and configures the local Scriptura API:
 ```bash